-Goat Mountain Trail is a 9.1 mile lightly trafficked out and back trail located near Oakhurst, CA that features a lake and is good for all skill levels.
+Goat Mountain Trail is a 9.1 mile lightly trafficked out and back trail located near Oakhurst, CA that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Goat Mountain / Spring Cove Trails On the south side of Bass Lake, Goat Mountain fire lookout is accessible via the Spring Cove Trail (22E18) and the Goat Mountain Trail (22E94).
 The Goat Mountain Trail begins in the Forks Campground and the Spring Cove Trail begins on the east side of the Spring Cove Campground entrance.
 It is about two and a half miles between the campgrounds.
 Both trails intersect in about an eighth of a mile, with another two and a half miles to the lookout.
 Both offer spectacular views of Bass Lake and mountains beyond.
 The walk is up hill, so plan for plenty of time and take plenty of water.

 This was a great hike and run!
 We completed it 11.26.16.
 Hiked up and ran most of the way down just because.
 My GPS/Run tracker said it was 10.34 out and back

 avoid gnats if you can